Athletics at the 2020 Summer Olympics – Men's shot put

 The men's shot put event at the 2020 Summer Olympics took place between 3 and 5 August 2021 at the Japan National Stadium.
 Thirty-one athletes from 22 nations competed.
 For the first time in Olympic history, the same three competitors received the same medals in back-to-back editions of an individual event.
 Americans Ryan Crouser and Joe Kovacs and New Zealander Tom Walsh repeated their gold, silver, and bronze (respectively) performances from the 2016 Summer Olympics.
 They became the 15th, 16th, and 17th men to earn multiple medals in the shot put; Crouser was the 4th to repeat as champion.

 Background

 This was the 29th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.

 At the US Trials, Ryan Crouser broke the 29 year old world record by 25 centimetres.
 He was already the defending Olympic Champion.
 But the entire podium returned from Rio and silver medalist Joe Kovacs beat Crouser at the 2019 World Championships.
-And bronze medalist Thomas Walsh matched Crouser at those championships which Walsh had won in 2017.
+Bronze medalist Thomas Walsh matched Crouser at the championships which Walsh won in 2017.
 Kovacs and Walsh were =#4 and #6 of all time respectively with their marks from that 2019 competition. #11 Darlan Romani, #17 Michał Haratyk, #19 Konrad Bukowiecki, #21 Bob Bertemes and #25 Tomáš Staněk were also in the field.

 Bahrain made its men's shot put debut.
 The United States made its 28th appearance, most of any nation, having missed only the boycotted 1980 Games.